LanderMoerkerke/camera-feed-object-detector-tf-serve/README.md

 pipenv install -d
 ```

-All the Python packages and Python itself should now be ready installed inside an virtual environment.
+All the Python packages and Python itself should now be installed inside an virtual environment.

 ## Usage